Menu Close

 Medical Math

-Contest Coordinator: Lucas Waggoner
+Contest Coordinator: Lucas Waggoner, CHI St. Francis

 Contestants demonstrate their knowledge of general math concepts used in the healthcare fields.
 They will complete a written test that may include the use of ratio/proportion, dosage calculation, Intake and output, metric and household equivalents, Roman numerals, abbreviations, and general math including percentages, the ability to read syringe units among other medical math-related problems.
+No changes for 2026

 Required Equipment: Students need to bring calculator (not smart phone), pencils, and resume.